 Once you understand the expectation of WWWBLL for your customer, then you need to deliver that experience consistently.
 There are Three Principles to answering the WWWBLL question: Be Your Customer.
 Create Their Experience.
 Be the Difference.

 Principle One of the WWWBLL Experience: Be Your Customer

 To your customers, their perception is their reality.
 Jan Carlzon, then president of SAS Airlines, coined the phrase “Moment of Truth,” which defined any time a customer comes into contact with any aspect of a business, and based upon the collective sum of those “Moments of Truth” forms an unshakeable perception of that company.

 Why is the male grooming standard at Disney theme parks so strict?
-If children are not brought to Walt Disney World by their parents, they are brought there by their grandparents.
-Ask Grandma if she would leave her grandchild in the care of the teen attendant with the body tattoos, long hair, beard and multiple body piercings – a Moment of Truth.
+If children are not brought to Walt Disney World by their parents, they are brought by their grandparents.
+Ask Grandma if she would leave her grandchild in the care of the teen attendant with visible body tattoos, long hair, unshaven beard, and multiple body piercings – a Moment of Truth.
 Grandma may not say it, but she’s certainly thinking, “Of course not!
 If he’s not doing drugs, he’s probably selling drugs.”
 That attendant could be Disney’s Cast Member of the Month.
 It doesn’t matter.
 Grandma’s perception is her reality.